 FSRA organizes and provides labor and materials for site remediation with the permission of landowners.
 Our work focuses on stabilizing and protecting rock imagery sites that have been affected by natural and human impacts.

 Graffiti is frequently found at public sites near roadways, as well as at well-known locations that receive heavy visitation.
-In addition to graffiti, stone surfaces may be marked, rocks displaced, or cairns constructed.
+In addition to graffiti, stone surfaces may be damaged , rocks displaced, or cairns constructed.
 In some cases, petroglyphs have even been removed from their original rock faces, causing permanent damage.

 Remediation Efforts